 The NHS is involved in several Working Groups, Committees and Commissions related to IHO.
-Norway chairs the IHO CBSC and the IOC IHO GEBCO Guiding Committee and has representatives in the following Sub-Committees and Working Groups: IHO Council, S-100, DQ, ENC, NC, NIP, TWC, IEN, MSDI, CSB and WEND.
-We have participated in the HSSC and the IRCC meetings in 2021.
+Norway has representatives in the following Sub-Committees and Working Groups: IHO Council, S-100, DQ, ENC, NC, NIP, TWC, IEN, MSDI, CSB and WEND.
+We have participated in the HSSC and the IRCC meetings in 2022.
 Norway is actively participating in 5 Hydrographic Commissions: ARHC, HCA, NHC, NSHC and SAIHC.

-The NHS is a member of the UN-GGIM Working Group on Marine Geospatial Information, sits on the GEBCO Guidance Committee and actively contributes to the Seabed 2030 project.
+The NHS is a member of the UN-GGIM Working Group on Marine Geospatial Information, actively contributes to the Seabed 2030 project and chairs the GEBCO Guidance Committee, the CBSC and the DQWG